-BrightnESS – Building a Research Infrastructure and Synergies for Highest Scientific Impact on ESS - is a European Union-funded project within the European Commission’s Horizon 2020 Research and Innovation programme.
-There are 18 European institutes and universities (from Hungary: Wigner RCP and Centre for Energy Research) from 11 countries participating in the BrightnESS partnership.
-The total budget is nearly €20 M and the duration of the project will be three years.
-BrightnESS is an integrated program to ensure that key challenges are met in order to build an ESS that can deliver high impact scientific and technological knowledge.
+BrightnESS – Building a Research Infrastructure and Synergies for Highest Scientific Impact on ESS - is a European-Union-funded project within the European Commission’s Horizon 2020 Research and Innovation programme.
+There are 18 European institutes and universities (the Hungarian institutions are: Wigner RCP and Centre for Energy Research) from 11 countries to participate in the BrightnESS partnership.
+The total budget is nearly €20 M and the duration of the project is three years.
+BrightnESS is an integrated program to ensure that key challenges are met in order to build a European Spallation Source that delivers high-impact scientific and technological knowledge.

-However, constructing the most powerful spallation neutron source will not, in itself, ensure the maximum scientific or technological impact.
+However, constructing the most powerful spallation neutron source will not, by itself, ensure the maximum scientific or technological impact.
 The BrightnESS proposal will ensure that: